withastro/starlight/.changeset/lovely-keys-wash.md

 '@astrojs/starlight': minor
 ---

-Add support for Starlight plugins.
+Adds plugin API

-Check the [plugins](https://starlight.astro.build/reference/plugins/) reference page to learn more regarding creating plugins.
+See the [plugins reference](https://starlight.astro.build/reference/plugins/) to learn more about creating plugins for Starlight using this new API.